Supreme Court hanging up phone, back to in-person arguments

 “The Court will continue to closely monitor public health guidance in determining plans,” the announcement said.

-The court said that while lawyers will no longer argue by telephone, the public will continue to be able to hear the arguments live.
+The court said that while lawyers will no longer argue by telephone, the public will continue to be able to listen to live broadcasts of the arguments.
 Only the justices, essential court personnel, lawyers in the cases being argued and journalists who cover the court full-time will be allowed in the courtroom.
+Lawyers involved in the cases said they were told testing would be required of lawyers attending in person.

 The court that returns to the bench is significantly different from the one that left it.